SECTION 1. TITLE

 Military personnel and veterans

-“Tiered diagnostic screening” means a structured, stepwise evaluation process beginning with low‑cost screening tools and escalating to clinical and medical diagnostics only when indicated.
+“Tiered diagnostic screening” means a structured, stepwise evaluation process beginning with low‑cost history and neurocognitive tools and escalating to advanced physiological diagnostics when clinically indicated.

 “Clinically indicated” means justified by accepted medical standards and professional judgment.